 The Queensland Government has proposed a 37.8-kilometre dual-track rail line between Beerwah and Maroochydore, with six new stations in Bells Creek, Caloundra, Aroona, Birtinya, Mountain Creek and Maroochydore.
-The project is being delivered across three stages.
+The full scope of the project is proposed to be delivered across three stages.

 - Stage One - Beerwah to Caloundra, which includes: